portfors-lab/sparkle/doc/ref/api.rst

 The top-level class for the business logic is :class:`AcquisitionManager<sparkle.run.acquisition_manager>`.
 This class divvies up tasks it receives from the Main UI class to the different acquisition runner modules.

-The top-level class for the GUI is :class:`MainWindow<sparkle.gui.control.MainWindow>`.
+The top-level class for the GUI is :class:`MainWindow<sparkle.gui.main_control.MainWindow>`.
 To run this with a data file dialog (recommended) run the main method of :mod:`sparkle.gui.run`.

 Backend Structure
 ------------------